- Contact Us

 - For Faculty & Staff

-Students writing their dissertation or thesis often feel stuck, overwhelmed, and isolated.
+For graduate students writing their dissertation or thesis often feel stuck, overwhelmed, and isolated.

 What is Dissertation & Thesis Support Group?

 This group is designed for any graduate student writing a thesis or dissertation who is experiencing distress or discouragement.
 Its aim is to help students reconnect with their creativity and motivation.This group will provide a safe and confidential space for students to share their experience and receive support from each other and the facilitator, as well as give support to each other.
 It will also focus on goal setting and anxiety/stress management.
 We will start by identifying and exploring struggles currently experienced by group members, and tailor the group to address these specific issues, which may include imposter syndrome, procrastination, creating and meeting deadlines, lack of motivation, or struggles with supervision.
 Interactive activities and discussion will help us to understand our experiences and explore new tools and skills for coping with these and other challenges.

 - Are at any stage of writing a dissertation or thesis

 - Find loneliness, frustration, anxiety, or other emotions are getting in the way of the research and/or writing process

 - Find it hard to balance the challenges of life and dissertation/thesis writing

 - Are having difficulties with creating/meeting deadlines and goal-setting